silasyudi/restboot-bundle/Documentation/REST.md

 ## How it works?

-The SymfonyBoot\SymfonyBootBundle\EventListener\RestListener listener checks for the presence of annotations
+The SilasYudi\RestBootBundle\EventListener\RestListener listener checks for the presence of annotations
 @Body or @Query on controller methods on triggered routes.

 If so, the content is converted to an object through Symfony's [SerializerInterface](https://symfony.com/doc/current/components/serializer.html).